keu/docs/software_versioned_docs/version-0.16/upgrade-to-0-23.md

 kubectl delete -f https://raw.githubusercontent.com/astronomer/astronomer/release-0.23/bin/migration-scripts/lts-to-lts/0.16-to-0.23/manifests/upgrade-0.16-to-0.23.yaml
 ```

-## Step 9: Upgrade the Astronomer Software CLI to v0.23
+## Step 9: Upgrade the Astronomer CLI to v0.23

-To ensure reliability and full access to features included in Astronomer Software v0.23, all users must upgrade to v0.23 of the Astronomer Software CLI.
+To ensure reliability and full access to features included in Astronomer Software v0.23, all users must upgrade to v0.23 of the Astronomer CLI.
 We recommend the latest available version, though you may choose to install a particular patch release within the v0.23 series.

-To upgrade to the latest available v0.23 version of the Astronomer Software CLI, run:
+To upgrade to the latest available v0.23 version of the Astronomer CLI, run:

 ```sh
 curl -sSL https://install.astronomer.io | sudo bash -s -- v0.23.0